 If there’s any place you should splurge on a helicopter tour, it’s Hawaii.
 A helicopter ride is easily one of the best things to do in Oahu because it lets you see the island from a completely different perspective and really appreciate its beauty.
 Plus, it allows you to see the whole island in less than an hour because you’re skipping traffic!!

-During a helicopter ride, you’ll can see gorgeous places like Diamond Head, Waikiki Beach, Sacred Falls, the Ka’a’awa Valley, and even the Pearl Harbor Memorial like nobody else gets to see them.
+During a helicopter ride, you’ll can see gorgeous places like Diamond Head, Waikiki Beach, Sacred Falls, and even the Pearl Harbor Memorial like nobody else gets to see them.

 4. Hike your heart out in Oahu.